7-day Attention Reset · v1.0

 The Attention Reset · v1.0

-• The 7-Day Email Course.
+• The 7-Day Email Coach.
 Same programme delivered one email per morning, so it lands in your inbox on time.

 • Day-14 Check-In.
 The follow-up most programmes skip, the one that turns a good week into a good month.